i3uex/CompareML/README.md

 ### 3.1 Turi Graphlab Create

-This module contains the implementations of the classification Decision Forest, XXX algorithms and the regression XXX algorithms using Turi Graphlab Create.
+This module contains the implementations of the classification Random Forest, Logistic Regression, and Neural Network algorithms and the regression Linear Regression, Decision Tree and Boosted Decision Trees algorithms using Turi Graphlab Create.
 It makes use of the *turicreate* library to build and evaluate the models and the *pandas* and *Sframe* libraries to manipulate data using its *DataFrame* and *Sframe* data structure and functions respectively.

 GraphLab Create is a Python package that allows programmers to perform end-to-end large-scale data analysis and data product development.
 It is a distributed computation framework written in C++ developed at the Carnegie Mellon University acquired by Apple Inc. in 2016.

 ### 3.2.
 Scikit Learn

-This module contains the implementations of the classification Decision Forest, XXX algorithms and the regression XXX algorithms using Scikit Learn.
+This module contains the implementations of the classification Random Forest, Logistic Regression, and Neural Network algorithms and the regression Linear Regression, Decision Tree and Boosted Decision Trees algorithms using Scikit Learn.
 It makes use of the *sklearn* library to build and evaluate the models and the *pandas* library to manipulate data using its *DataFrame* data structure and functions.

 Scikit-Learn is one of the most popular machine learning libraries.
 It is largely written in Python with some core algorithms written in Cython to improve performance.
 It is supported by several institutional and private grants.

 ### 3.3 R

-This module contains the implementations of the classification Decision Forest, XXX algorithms and the regression XXX algorithms using R. It needs to be emphasised that the R code is running embedded in Python, through the access provided by the *rpy2* library.
+This module contains the implementations of the classification Random Forest, Logistic Regression, and Neural Network algorithms and the regression Linear Regression, Decision Tree and Boosted Decision Trees algorithms using R. It needs to be emphasised that the R code is running embedded in Python, through the access provided by the *rpy2* library.

 It makes use of the \textit{xxx} library to xxxxx}.